 Current ovarian cancer screening guidelines in the US, UK and many other countries suggest that only women whose personal or family medical history indicates a high risk should undergo screening tests.
-Generally speaking, for a person to be considered at high risk of ovarian cancer, they, or more than one close relative, must have had ovarian or breast cancer or certain other types of cancer, including pancreatic, colon, prostate or male breast cancer.
+Generally speaking, for a person to be considered at high risk of ovarian cancer, they, or more than one close relative, must have had ovarian or breast cancer or certain other types of cancer, including pancreatic cancer, colon cancer, prostate cancer.

 If a woman’s family medical history indicates an elevated risk of ovarian cancer, they may be referred to a specialist for genetic screening as a first step.
-If these tests show that the woman has a gene mutation (abnormality) associated with ovarian cancer, or the woman chooses not to have these tests done, they may be referred for ovarian cancer screening and provided with advice on ovarian cancer prevention.
+If these tests show that the woman has a gene mutation, i.e. abnormality, associated with ovarian cancer, or if the woman chooses not to have genetic tests done, they may be referred for ovarian cancer screening and provided with advice on ovarian cancer prevention.

 Genetic screening, which comprises testing and counseling, is performed to provide greater insight regarding a particular woman’s risk of developing ovarian cancer.
 It is also sometimes recommended for women who have already been diagnosed with ovarian cancer to increase awareness of the possible risk of ovarian cancer and other types of cancer in family members.

 - Breast cancer genes 1 and 2; BRCA1 and BRCA2

 - Gene mutations associated with Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer (HNPCC)